Upload widget

 These and many additional options are described on the rest of this page.

-Code explorer: Upload widget example
+Code explorer: Basic Upload widget

-Check out the following Upload Widget code explorer that you can fork to try out some sample configuration changes:
+Check out the following Upload widget code explorer that you can fork to try out some sample configuration changes:

 This code is also available in GitHub.

-- React Upload Widget Sandbox (also uses the React SDK for displaying the uploaded image)
+- React Upload widget sandbox (also uses the React SDK for displaying the uploaded image)

-- Angular Upload Widget Sandbox
+- Angular Upload widget sandbox

-- Vue Upload Widget Sandbox
+- Vue Upload widget sandbox

 Cloudinary Upload widget video tutorial